Agartala: Demographics

+Languages

 In 1941 Agartala had a population of 17,693.
 By 1991 the population had risen to 157,358.

-Bengali, the official state language, is the dominant language in Agartala spoken by 363,363 people, while English is also a popular language in the state; Kokborok is spoken by 16,200 people in the city.
-According to the 2011 census, 94.09% of the population is Hindu, 4.37% Muslim, 0.99% Christian, and 0.28% Buddhist.
-The remainder of the population includes Sikhs, Jains, and other religions; 0.27%.
+Bengali, the official state language, is the dominant language in Agartala spoken by 90.84% of the population, while English is also a popular language in the state; Kokborok, another official language, is spoken by 4.05% in the city.
+Hindi and Meitei are spoken by 2.36% and 0.83%, respectively.

+Ethnicities

 The city mainly consists of Bengalis and Tripuris.
 Bengali is widely spoken in the city as a result of the erstwhile regal patronage and high influx of Bengalis from Comilla, Sylhet, Noakhali, and Chittagong districts of Bangladesh.
 Durga Puja and Saraswati Puja are celebrated with great grandeur and ecstatic enthusiasm, which reflect the influence of the culture of the Bengalis.
 Hence, nearly every festivity attracts participation from citizens of diverse backgrounds.

 There is also a growing population of Tripuri people in the city.
-Among the native Tripuri festivals, the most famous are Kharchi, Garia and Ker festivals and Tring, the Tripuri New year celebrations.
+Among the native Tripuri festivals, the most famous are Kharchi, Garia and Ker festivals and Tring.
 The major areas where the Tripuri live are in the localities of Abhoynagar, Banamalipur, Krishnanagar, Nandannagar and Kunjaban areas who have started to mass migrate to Agartala from other parts of Tripura.

+There is also a sizeable population of Meitei as well as Hindi-speakers.

+Religion

+According to the 2011 census, 94.09% of the population is Hindu, 4.37% Muslim, 0.99% Christian, and 0.28% Buddhist.
+The remainder of the population includes Sikhs, Jains, and other religions; 0.27%.

+Population density

-Agartala has emerged as one of the fastest-growing cities in the northeastern region of India today.
+Agartala has emerged as one of the fastest-growing cities in the north-eastern region of India today.
 The city area under the AMC has seen a consistent expansion in recent times with conglomeration of various industries and businesses shaping up.
 Poverty and literacy still remains a challenge for the governing bodies.